Skulk2Fade/WebTaskTracker/README.md

 If Google or GitHub OAuth credentials are configured via environment variables (`GOOGLE_CLIENT_ID`/`GOOGLE_CLIENT_SECRET` and `GITHUB_CLIENT_ID`/`GITHUB_CLIENT_SECRET`), you can also log in using those providers from the login screen.
+The server only initializes the required Passport strategies when these variables are present.
+If the optional `passport`, `passport-google-oauth20` or `passport-github2` modules are missing, a warning is logged at startup and the OAuth routes will be unavailable.

 Passwords must be at least 8 characters long and include upper and lower case letters and a number.